All Episodes

 But I'm telling you, where is the brain in any hedge fund guy who supports Obama?

-Where why why do we automatically assume there's intelligence there?
+Why do we automatically assume there's intelligence there?

 Unless there is a specific crony capitalist arrangement between that particular hedge fund guy and Obama, which kinds of things he's doing.

-But the the crony capitalist in this case, ML, I mean, he's not paying any taxes, his company's getting all kinds of government investment.
+But the crony capitalist, in this case, Imelt, I mean, he's not paying any taxes.

-So if it's easier to get government money to grow the bottom line to go out and sell stuff, grow the bottom line, and he'll do it.
+So if it's easier to get government money to grow the bottom line, to go out and sell stuff, grow the bottom line, and he'll do it.

-Obama's Christmas morning for GE.
+And Obama's Christmas morning for GE.

 So when you say who could possibly not understand the dire circumstances, I'm telling you it's a lot of people that don't see it that way.

-Of course he sees 14 trillion, but he may not think it's a problem.
+Of course he sees $14 trillion, but he may not think it's a problem.

 Why should he care?

-What the hell with a country?
+Oh, the hell with a country.

 He's a citizen of the world.